BRGustavoL/node-api-rest-postgres/README.md

 After clone this repo, you have to install all the modules used on the project.
 To install it, just use `npm install`

 ## Running
-A folder called `node_modules` will be added into local repo, then you can run the project using `node index.js`
+A folder called `node_modules` will be added into local repo, then you can run the project using `npm start`